martinsbuchi2/martinsbuchi2.github.io/_pages/outreach.md

 ---
 # Outreach and Social Involvements

 My professional growth has greatly benefited from interacting with people from diverse cultures.
-From organizing community outreaches and working with stakeholders at REA to working with a global team at INTEGRATION Consulting.
+From organizing community outreaches and working with stakeholders at REA to working with a global team at NESP.

 <head>
   <!-- <meta charset="UTF-8">